e-choness/global-energy-rdd-budgets/README.md

-# Capstone #01 2: Global Energy Technology RD&D Budget Analysis
+# Global Energy Technology RD&D Budget Analysis

 This project aims to analyze and visualize global public Research, Development, and Demonstration (RD&D) budgets for energy technologies from 2020 to 2025.
 It will focus on identifying trends, comparing allocations across sectors and countries, and providing an interactive dashboard for data exploration.